Buick: Early years

-1910s - 1920s
+1910s–1920s

 In 1910, Buick introduced the Model 10 with an OHV four-cylinder engine followed in 1911, with their first closed-body car, the Buick Six, that followed the same bodystyle that first appeared at Cadillac, and four years ahead of Ford.
 The car was built at the all-new factory in Flint which later became known as Buick City.
 Buick during the 1920s made various sized vehicles, with series designations for different years, sometimes using numbers, while later years using lettered designations.
 One of the larger vehicles, with a straight-six, was the Buick Master Six.
+The Model 10 was phased out during a restructuring initiated by GM's new leadership that assumed position on November 15, 1910.

 In the 1910s and 1920s, Buick was a prestige brand in the Republic of China with the brand driven by or for high-level politicians and the Emperor.
+The latter imported two Buick cars in 1924, making it the first automobile to enter China.
+By 1930, Buick claimed one-sixth of the total number of cars in the country.
 Buick now sells 80% of its production in the People's Republic of China and is a minor player in Taiwan.

-In 1929, as part of General Motors' companion make program, Buick Motor Division launched the Marquette sister brand, designed to bridge the price gap between Buick and Oldsmobile; however, Marquette was discontinued in 1930.
+In 1929, as part of General Motors' companion make program, Buick Motor Division launched the Marquette sister brand, designed to bridge the price gap between Buick and Oldsmobile.
+Its styling featured a high peaked hood and radiator shell while its suspension used four, parallel, semi-elliptical springs with Delco-Lovejoy shock absorbers.
+Marquette was discontinued in 1930.
 All Buick, Marquette, Viking, and Oldsmobile products shared the newly introduced GM B platform starting in 1926.